 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notes, Cautions and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 Some components are heavy, spring loaded, highly corrosive, explosive, may produce amperage or reach high temperatures.
 Gasoline, carbon monoxide, battery acid and hydrogen gas could result in serious bodily injury to the technician/mechanic and bystanders, if not treated with the utmost caution.
 Be careful not to place hands, face, feet or body in a location that could expose them to injury should an unforeseen dangerous situation occur.